18 CRM Statistics You Need to Know for 2020 (and Beyond)

 Since the very early days of CRM, some businesses have struggled to get employees to adopt and use the software.
 However, with increasing use and dependence on mobile technology those companies using mobile CRM solutions are seeing far higher adoption rates.

 Offering mobile CRM access does not just increase use of the software, but also the productivity of the workforce.
-Statistics have shown a rise in productivity of around 15%.
+Statistics from Forester have shown that 50% of teams improved their productivity by using a mobile CRM.

 And it doesn’t stop there.
 Users of mobile CRM are achieving better results!